Arpit0333/Project-Search-Movie/README.md

 A React-based web application to search for movies and manage your favorite list.
 You can search movies, view details, and save/remove them to/from your favorites.
-Favorites are stored in **localStorage**, so they persist across sessions.